Rush Limbaugh behind the Golden EIB microphone, highly trained broadcast specialists, documented to be almost always right, 98.5% of the time.

 North Korea has been trying to acquire bombs and weapons for a long period of time, long before I came into office.

-I can remember the time when it was said that the Bush administration goes it alone too often in the world.
+I can remember the time when it was said that the Bush administration goes it alone too often in the world, which I always thought was a bogus claim to begin with.

-And now all of a sudden people are saying, you know, the Bush administration ought to be going alone with North Korea, but it didn't work in the past, is my point.
+And now all of a sudden people are saying, you know, the Bush administration ought to be going alone with North Korea, but it didn't work in the past is my point.

 The strategy did not work.